Review information about:

-Any student who has been accepted into a degree program as of the summer 2014 semester at Washington University may apply for summer school financial assistance.
-Financial assistance available is generally in the form of student loans.
+Matriculated Washington University students who are accepted into a degree program may apply for summer school financial assistance.
+Financial assistance is generally in the form of student loans.
 To be considered for loan assistance, students must satisfy the following requirements:

-- Undergraduate students must complete a minimum of 6 units of course work during each of the fall, spring, and summer semesters with a C (2.0) minimum grade point average.
+- Current undergraduate students must be enrolled in and complete a minimum of 6 units of course work during summer semester with a C (2.0) minimum grade point average.

-- Graduate students must complete a minimum of 4.5 units of course work during each of the fall and spring semesters (3 credit hours during the summer) with a B (3.0) minimum grade point average.
+- Current graduate students must be enrolled in and complete a minimum of 3 units of course work during the summer semester with a B (3.0) minimum grade point average.